 A bit of garlic and lemon juice—along with plenty of fresh mint—turns yogurt into a delicious, healthful salad dressing in a matter of minutes.
 It's so easy and delicious that you may well find yourself why anyone would ever buy a pre-made bottled version.

-As lovely as this Yogurt Mint Salad Dressing is on a salad, know that it works equally well as a dip for fresh vegetables like carrots, celery, fennel, and radishes.
-Or use it as a sauce and drizzle it on sliced up cool cucumbers or crunchy kohlrabi.
-It also works as a sauce on cold fish (salmon in particular) or to dress a chicken salad.
+As lovely as this Yogurt Mint Salad Dressing is on a salad, know that it works equally well as a dip for fresh vegetables like carrots, celery, broccoli and/or cauliflower florets, fennel, and radishes.
+Or use it as a sauce and drizzle it on slices of cool cucumbers or crunchy peeled kohlrabi.
+It also works as a sauce on cold fish (it is particularly tasty on cold poached salmon) or as a dressing for a chicken salad.

 - 1 to 2 teaspoons lemon juice

 - Salt and black pepper (freshly ground is best)

 Put the yogurt in a small bowl or medium jar with a sealable lid.
 Add the lemon juice.
 If using a bowl, whisk them together; if using a jar, screw on the lid and give it a good shake to combine.